-Version III (October 2003) of this procedure differs from Version II (September 2003) in that it does not require manual determination of the pedal reference point (steps 1.1 through 1.4).
+Version III (October 2003) of the procedure differed from Version II (September 2003) in that it does not require manual determination of the pedal reference point.
 Instead, the pedal reference point is calculated automatically from coordinates that define the shape of the accelerator pedal.
-In addition, a change has been made to the initial thigh-to-lower-leg angle specification for 50th and 95th percentile male ATDs (step 6.3).
+In addition, a change has been made to the initial thigh-to-lower-leg angle specification for 50th and 95th percentile male ATDs.
 This step was found to be necessary only for positioning 5th percentile female ATDs, where the thigh length often is shorter than the seat cushion length, thereby requiring an initial lower leg angle to ensure a consistent fore-aft position of the dummy on the seat cushion.

-Version II (September 2003) of this procedure differed from Version I (January 2003) in that it defined specific positions for seat pan cushions that move independently of seat backs (steps 3.1 and 4.1).
+Version II (September 2003) of this procedure differed from Version I (January 2003) in that it defined specific positions for seat pan cushions that move independently of seat.